 That was our experience visiting The Hobbiton in Middle Earth.

-Read about other places to visit nearby at 15 photos to inspire you to visit New Zealand’s North Island.
+Read about other places to visit nearby at 15 reasons to visit New Zealand (part 1 – North Island).

 8 thoughts on “Visiting The Hobbiton in Middle Earth”

 Nice addition to any NZ travel!
 Like you, I’m not a huge fan of the movies but I’ve watched and enjoyed them.
 Additionally it’s always super interesting to get behind the scenes peeks!